Hearing Loss in Babies and Children Can Have a Significant Negative Impact

 For children learning a spoken language, hearing speech clearly is essential for understanding and for learning to speak, as children imitate the sounds around them.
 For this reason, hearing is an essential part of learning speech and language.

-Temporary hearing losses in children
+Temporary or Moderate Hearing Losses in children

-If your child has a temporary hearing loss often their hearing loss can be resolved without any medical treatment or intervention.
+If your child has a temporary or moderate hearing loss often their hearing loss can be resolved without any medical treatment or intervention.
 Our qualified audiologists will monitor your child’s hearing and support your child in the pathway to better hearing.
 If your child’s hearing loss is persistent our audiologists may refer your child to a GP for treatment with antibiotics.
 After receiving an assessment from a GP, if your child’s hearing loss still persists it may affect their speech and language development.
 Your child may need to be referred to an Ear, Nose and Throat specialist.

 Research indicates that only 1 in 1000 infants are expected to be born with a permanent hearing loss.
-Permanent hearing losses in children can be assisted and improved through the use of hearing aids or hearing implants such as cochlear implants or bone conduction implants.
-For children with permanent hearing loss early intervention is important.
+Permanent hearing losses in babies and children can be assisted and improved through the use of hearing aids or hearing implants such as cochlear implants or bone conduction implants.
+For children with permanent hearing loss, early intervention is important.
 Children who receive early intervention have better language skills than those without.
 The critical time to intervene and assist your child’s hearing can be as early as six months.
 Early diagnosis, early intervention, and an early start on special education programs can help maximize a child’s hearing.

 If your child has a permanent hearing loss there are a number of devices that can significantly improve their hearing such as hearing aids, cochlear implants and bone conduction implants.
 Our Ear Science Implant Clinic offers a broad range of hearing implant options for children including cochlear implants and bone conduction implants.

-Does my child have a hearing loss?
+Does my child have hearing loss?